adamralph/scriptcs-nancy/README.md

 ```C#
 public void Host()
 ```
-The  hosts your site at `http://localhost:8888/` using the default `ScriptCs.Nancy.Bootstrapper`.

-You can override this behaviour by using one of the richer overloads:
+You can also use one of the richer overloads for customised behaviour:
 ```C#
 public void Host(params Assembly[] moduleAssemblies);
 public void Host(params Type[] moduleTypes);